-The amount of online data is stunning, offering a great future for integrated, standards-based web tools.
+The amount of online data is stunning, spelling a great future for integrated standards-based webtools.
 But data quality is often poor.
 This is a serious issue, as online data is not just some "nice to have" publicity front on the web.
-It can be expected that online data will increasingly become the raw data for serious scientific research (statistics, modelling), leading to publications.
-This cannot become practical reality unless the utmost care is given to providing all the fundamental data fields (such as coordinates !), and providing an accuracy estimation where appropriate.
-Some of the problems we encountered were :
+More and more, it will become the raw data for serious scientifical research (statistics, modelling), leading to publications.
+This cannot become reality unless the utmost care is given to filling all data fields (coordinates!), and providing an accuracy estimation where appropriate.
+Some of the problems we encountered were:

-- many species are available in one data provider, but not in others - · GBIF data does not reference the original data providers - Occurrence data quality is often poor (many blank data fields, such as coordinates) - latitude/longitude values have no accuracy indication, including lack of SRS info and that is definitely a big source of inaccuracy
+- many species are available in one data provider, but not in others - GBIF data does not reference the original data providers - Occurrence data quality is often poor (many blank data fields, such as coordinates) - latitude/longitude values have no accuracy indication, including lack of SRS info and that is definitely a big source of inaccuracy.